 Here’s a quick run down of the alternatives:

 - Fuji – too expensive, longest native lens (Fujinon XF 100-400mm) is 600mm equivalent but costs over $1,500 on its own.

 - Samsung – NX range maximum equivalent focal length is 300mm and might have been discontinued.

 - Canon mirrorless – the m series doesn’t have a long enough focal length in the native mount and if I’m using an adapter I might as well use one for the Sony I’ve got.

 - Canon DSLR – An option, but pretty big and bulky, and to get a DSLR that gets anywhere near the performance of the a6000 I’d need to spend loads of money.

 - Nikon mirrorless – sensor is quite a lot smaller than aps-c, the 70-300mm lens gets really good reviews, comes in a bit over budget but could be an option with the j5 body.

 - Panasonic have some decent options with good video, but they’re more expensive than the a6000 and don’t quite match up for stills.

 I ended up focusing on a Panasonic micro four thirds camera body, something like the Lumix GX85 is available for a really good price and offers still photo spec’s that almost rival my a6000.
-They have some features which beat the a6000 too and there are a few long lenses available or the format too.
+They have some features which beat the a6000 too and there are a few long lenses available for the micro four thirds lens mount.

 There are a few long lenses for micro four thirds cameras but I liked the look of the Olympus 70-300mm f4-5.6 lens.
 The Panasonic GX85 has built in stabilisation so you don’t need it in the lens.